-As the Project Manager, you hold ownership on setting up your dedicated workspace on Proggio.
+As the Project Manager, you hold ownership on setting up your dedicated Space on Proggio.
 It is important to have a well set up environment so that all your projects can be managed intuitively and productively.

 Throughout this guide, we’ll share insights and best practices to eventually help you drive adoption within your organization.
 Here’s what you’ll be able to achieve in just a few simple steps:

 - Define project task stages for reporting and monitoring progress.

 - Define project lifecycle stages and workflows for better prioritizing efforts.